FACorreiaa/echo-api/README.md

 - **Objective-driven insights:** progress against your goals, pacing, and gentle correction.
 - **Story-driven summaries:** monthly “mini-wrapped” and a year-end “Money Wrapped” (Spotify Wrapped-style).
 - **Automate good decisions:** recommend and (eventually) execute the highest-leverage actions.
+- **Bring your own spreadsheet:** drop in your existing Excel/Sheets-style model and have Echo power it everywhere.

 ## The 6 Pillars (mapped to features)